-Replacing a power supply unit must be performed by a trained technician or maintenance personnel.
+WARNING Replacing a power supply unit must be performed by a trained technician or maintenance personnel.
 Adding or replacing a power supply unit requires connecting or disconnecting the power cable.
 If another person performs the above and mishandles the power supply unit, fire or electric shock could result.

-Power supply units come in an AC model and a DC model.
+NOTE Power supply units come in an AC model and a DC model.
 Do not install both an AC power supply unit and DC power supply unit on a single Switch.
+If you install both units, they will not operate properly.
 When replacing different types of power supply units, such as replacing an AC power supply unit with a DC power supply unit, turn off the Switch first.

-When adding a power supply unit, remove the blank panel.
+NOTE When adding a power supply unit, remove the blank panel.
 Make sure you keep the blank panel you remove.